SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Evaluation

 \sysname uses a tile-coding mechanism described in Sec.~\ref{sec:solution}, which relies on two main parameters: The distance precision and the number of discretizations, which we explain in the following.
 The continuous context space, defined by the distances to a satellite's neighbors, needs to be quantized.
 The precision or granularity of this quantization involves a trade-off: if the granularity is too low, \sysname fails to sufficiently distinguish between different contexts, resulting in a general solution that largely ignores the distance to neighbors.
 Conversely, if the granularity is too high, the number of samples per context becomes too low, making it harder for \sysname to learn effectively.
 The second parameter pertains to the number of overlapping partitions used in the tile-coding mechanism.
 This parameter also presents a trade-off: a single partition leads to overly sharp transitions between contexts, making the model overly sensitive to small changes.
 In contrast, too many partitions blur the distinctions between contexts, potentially masking important variations.

 Both trade-offs are visualized in Fig.~\ref{fig:heatmap}.
 The tested granularity for the distance quantization ranges from $20$~km to $2000$~km, and the tested number of partitions ranges from $1$ to $6$.
 Each tile is labeled with the average cost of \sysname over a period of $7$ simulated days and is colored using a heat map scheme based on these values.
 Concerning the distance precision, it is clearly visible that $20$–$50$~km are too granular, resulting in a low number of samples per context, while $1000$–$2000$~km are too coarse, leading to a lack of differentiation between contexts and a generalization that overlooks variations.
 The lowest average cost is obtained for a precision of $500$~km.
+The $500$~km quantization renders \sysname robust to errors in the estimation of the position of satellites and ground stations.
+Small deviations rarely change the active tile and therefore have negligible impact on the chosen actions.
 The impact of the number of partitions is smaller compared to the impact of distance precision; however, for higher granularities, it becomes increasingly important to use more partitions to avoid sharp transitions between contexts.
 In our evaluation, the lowest average cost was achieved using $2$ partitions.
 Based on these findings, we select $500$~km for the distance precision and $2$ partitions as the parameters for \sysname.

 Further experiments showed that other possible contexts such as the data load at the satellite, local time of the day, UTC, or the satellite's location do not improve the performance compared to \sysname using the distance to its neighbors as per-arm context.
 Likewise, adding these contexts to the distance to form a larger context space does not improve the performance.
 Most probably, the direct influence of the distance to its neighbors on link capacity and link delay are the cause for its relevance during learning.